Special Education

 SPED-210: Managing Academic and Social Behavior of Students with Disabilities

-Credits 3.0Candidates apply knowledge of how their behaviors as teachers, the environment and disabilities influence the behaviors of all students including those with disabilities.
+Credits 3Candidates apply knowledge of how their behaviors as teachers, the environment and disabilities influence the behaviors of all students including those with disabilities.
 They develop and deliver effective instruction using behavioral principles within a framework of positive behavioral interventions and supports, and functional behavior assessments.
 They create and modify behavioral intervention plans to help students whose behaviors may interfere with the learning process.
-Fall, Spring
+Course offered once every three semesters.

 SPED-230: Characteristics and Communication of Students with Severe Disabilities

-Credits 3.0Candidates evaluate the varied characteristics and communication skills of students with extensive support needs such as health care, self-care, community-living, and self-advocacy.
+Credits 3Candidates evaluate the varied characteristics and communication skills of students with extensive support needs such as health care, self-care, community-living, and self-advocacy.
 They focus on how these support needs affect performance at school.
 They understand how to apply various definitions of intelligence, disability, and communication.
 They adopt an inclusive philosophy that promotes self-determination.
-Fall, Spring
+Course offered once every three semesters.

 SPED-270: Teaching the Exceptional Learner